Networks-it-uc3m/L2S-M_dev/operator/README.md

 # Prerequisites

+1. Clone the L2S-M repository in your host.
+This guide will assume that all commands are executed in the directory where L2S-M was downloaded.

-1. In order to start with the installation of L2S-M, it is necessary to set up the IP tunnel overlay between the nodes that you want to interconnect.
-In this case, this repository contains an script to generate up to 10 VxLANs, although any IP tunnelling mechanism can be suitable to be used.
+2. In order to start with the installation of L2S-M, it is necessary to set up the IP tunnel overlay between the nodes that you want to interconnect.
+To do so, **it is necessary to have 10 VXLAN interfaces (named vxlan1 up to vxlan10) in the host namespace. **

+This repository contains an script to generate the necessary 10 VXLANs with their respective name, although any IP tunnelling mechanism can be suitable to be used.

 To use the script, execute the following command in every of the nodes of your cluster:

 ```bash
 sudo ./generate_vxlans.bash
 ```

-If you want to create the VxLANs manually, you can use the following code instead for every VxLAN:
+If you want to create the VXLANs manually, you can use the following code instead for every VXLAN in most Linux distribuitons:

 ```bash
 sudo ip link add [vxlan_Name] type vxlan id [id] dev [interface_to_use] dstport [dst_port]
 ```

-To configure the VXLAN tunnels, you can use the following command for every pair of interfaces you want to configure in their respective nodes:
+To configure the VXLAN tunnels between neighbouring nodes, you can use the following command for every pair of interfaces you want to configure in their respective nodes:

 ```bash
 sudo bridge fdb append to 00:00:00:00:00:00 dst [dst_IP] dev [vxlan_Name]